Skip to content

 The collected metrics can also be reported via JMX or Graphite.

-33. Selected security measures
+33. Special security measures

 • User login credentials are not processed by the Connect2id server to minimise their exposed surface and ease security compliance.